SpencerAung/projects/README.md

 * Developed front-end client including multi-step forms for product code verification

 ### Drug Dosage Data Visualization App (iPad)
+* 2018

+Data visualization App allows the user to visualize and compare the effect of the drug usage over 8 days periods.
+As the user adjusts the inputs: dosage amount, the interval of dose taken, above and below threshold data, the chart redraws itself to reflect the changes in real time.

 ```
 Language: JavaScript
 Frameworks/Tools: React Native, Redux, Victory.js